Information for Accepted EOP Students

 Pre-Freshman Summer Institute

-During the Summer Institute, participants will build skills and confidence by completing and earning two college credits after successfully completing their Freshman Seminar course.
-Students will also have the opportunity to complete their Math, English, and Foreign Language placement exams to ensure proper placement for Fall 2020 classes.
+During the summer institute, participants will build skills and confidence by completing two college level classes, math and English, which are non-credit bearing.
+Students will also have the opportunity to complete their math, English, and foreign language placement exams to ensure proper placement for Fall 2021 classes.

-Individual and group tutoring is available in all subjects virtually.
-Tutoring hours are completed after class and in the late afternoon in our designated zoom rooms and breakout rooms online.
-Tutorial services will be provided by our Summer Institute student staff.
-All tutor counselors have successfully completed the Freshman Seminar course, and know and understand the content and are best suited to provide assistance, when necessary.
+Individual and group tutoring is available in both subjects virtually.
+Tutoring hours are completed after class and in the late afternoon in our designated Zoom rooms and breakout rooms online.
+Tutorial services will be provided by our summer institute student staff.
+All tutor-counselors have successfully completed college-level math and English, know and understand the content, and are best suited to provide assistance, when necessary.
 All program participants are required to engage in tutoring virtually as it is an essential component of academic success.
 Summer tutoring will familiarize participants with similar services offered during the academic year in the EOP office and the Claude J. Clark Learning Center.

 Academic Advisement Services